admin8384/vueadmin/CONTRIBUTING.md

 ## License

-By contributing to 云票儿 agree that your contributions will be licensed under its [MIT license](https://github.com/flatlogic/sing-app/blob/master/LICENSE).
+By contributing to Vue Admin agree that your contributions will be licensed under its [MIT license](https://github.com/flatlogic/sing-app/blob/master/LICENSE).